Pand9/lookingback/README.md

 - Get reminder after an hour of not entering anything.
 - Remember what you are doing by looking at system activity, such as focused windows and idle time.
 The data is being gathered in the background as you work.
 - Be honest in your entries, then redact them and send to Toggl.

-## Motivation

-The hard parts about time tracking are:
-- doing the actual boring chore (entering time)
-- not forgetting about it
-- remembering what you were doing - esp. if you forgot about doing it regularly
-- being honest with yourself about your activity

-The toolset won't solve your difficulties, but especially with honesty, but it's a good start.
-Main principles are:

-#### Accessibility (for developers)!

-The process of entering a time entry is always the same - use your shortcut, and then type "HH:MM - HH:MM (Human-readable description)".
-No varation, no web-interfaces, no mouse-pointing, no dropdowns.

-#### (Try to) observe yourself

-Self-observation is very hard, especially if something doesn't go right and you're not happy with yourself.

-If I had to name a single goal of this project, is to promote self-observation.

-- Look at your worklog often
-- Write your entry with your own words
-- Be honest, because it's private - if you need to export it, Easyaccess will help you rewrite it
-- Don't stress if you forget to log - system logs will help you get back on track
-- Be honest, again.
-Lack of observation is blocker to improvement.
-Feel even free to enter 8 hours of "leisure time", because noone else will see it, and it will help you be honest with yourself about it.

-Taking a honest look at your process is a first step in improving productivity and estimation skill, and is important to being a honest & happy developer.

 ## Technical details
 - Supported setup for event gatherer: x11 + i3 wm.
 If you have a different setup - DIY, it's easy!